HamidMosalla/PersianCalendarPlus/README.md

 PerCalPlus.PersianDateToGregorian(1366, 12, 2, 14, 22, 15) => "2/21/1988 2:22:15 PM"
 ```
-and the other three take a date string, note that use should specify what kind of date string you're supplying as argument through PerCalPlus.DateStringType enumeration, these three kind of string are the same as the one created by these three method:
+The other three take a date string, note that use should specify what kind of date string you're supplying as argument through PerCalPlus.DateStringType enumeration, these three kind of string are the same as the one created by these three method:
 ```C#
 PerCalPlus.Now() => "1394/07/16 07:34:34 ب.ظ"